Air Fryer Chicken Karaage is a delightful Japanese dish that combines tender and crispy bite-sized pieces of marinated chicken.

 Air Fryer Chicken Karaage (3)

-Coat the chicken: After marinating, coat the chicken pieces in a mixture of potato starch or cornstarch.
+Coat the chicken: After marinating, coat the chicken pieces in a mixture of potato or cornstarch.
 This coating will create a crispy texture when air-fried.

 Preheat the air fryer: Preheat your air fryer to 375 degrees F (190°C) for 3-5 minutes.